 - See if it’s possible to extend your cocktail hour.
 Ain’t nothing wrong with 1.5 hours to enjoy hanging out, especially if you’re providing games, photobooths, etc.

-- Schedule your ceremony a bit earlier in the day so that it’s not a race against the sunset to try and get all your portraits in (read: if you are having a literal sunset ceremony, then you really, really need a first look).
+- Schedule your ceremony a bit earlier in the day so that it’s not a race against the sunset to try and get all your portraits in (read: if you are having a literal sunset ceremony but would like daylight portraits, then you really, really need a first look).